-As well as smaller categories for books, movies and music, paper and paper supplies, and toys and games.
+Besides these, there are even smaller categories for books, movies, music, paper and paper supplies, toys, and games.

 If you have a hobby or skill, selling on Etsy is often just about monetizing what you already do.
-Is your skill not on the list?
-Great – you’ve found a niche already!
-Is it on the list?
-No problem – there’s nothing to stop you becoming the number one seller in that category by offering your product in a way no one else can.
+If your hobby or skill isn’t listed above, you can even create a shop to sell something new and unique.
+There’s technically nothing to stop you from becoming a top seller in your category by offering your product in a way that no one else can.

-Etsy has a cool guide to naming your shop, written by a real life user.
-It’s well worth reading through for some useful hints and tips, but to summarize –
+Etsy also offers a helpful guide for naming your shop, written by a real seller in the Etsy Seller Handbook.
+It’s well worth reading for some useful tips, but to summarize, you should:

-- Think longevity – will it stand the test of time?
+- Think about longevity — will the name stand the test of time?

-- Google it, and check for availability on Facebook, Twitter, Instagram and other social media
+- Google the name, and check for availability on Facebook, Twitter, Instagram, and other social media

 - Spell correctly and keep it consistent